ror-community/ror-site/content/events/2023-07-25-ror-community-call.md

 duration = "1 hour"
 location = "Online"
 recorded = "Yes"
-description = "he bi-monthly ROR Community calls include updates from the ROR team, opportunities for feedback on proposals for changes to ROR policies and procedures, demonstrations and presentations by ROR users, and more.
-Featured ROR integrators in this call include the Federated Research Data Repository (FRDR) and the Public Knowledge Project / Open Journal Systems (OJS).
-We hear about new funders for ROR, ROR curation activities, progress on version 2.0 of the ROR metadata schema and API, and progress on ROR adoption." website = "" reglink = ""
+description = "Featured ROR integrators in the July 2023 ROR Community Call include the Federated Research Data Repository (FRDR) and the Public Knowledge Project / Open Journal Systems (OJS).
+We hear also about new contributors to ROR, ROR curation activities, progress on version 2.0 of the ROR metadata schema and API, and progress on ROR adoption." website = "" reglink = ""
 +++